Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion: Method

 \section{Method}

 The \modelName pipeline consists of two separately trained networks.
-The audio disentanglement module which encodes input speech into latent vectors for content, emotion, and style is described in \cref{subsec:disentanglemodel}.
+The audio disentanglement module, which encodes input speech into latent vectors for content, emotion, and style is described in \cref{subsec:disentanglemodel}.
 The main architecture is described in \cref{subsec:gesturemodel}.
-It takes the latent on the input and outputs a human motion sequence.
 It consists of a 3D human motion prior coupled with a latent diffusion model.
+It takes random noise (or partially denoised latent vectors) on the input and outputs a human motion sequence.
 We introduce broader applications in gesture editing in \cref{subsec:apps}.